spear-sim/spear/export/README.md

 - [ ] Implement numerical parity between UE and MuJoCo representations i.e. in the joint positions, object poses, etc.
 Currently UE uses cm and degrees.
 Exporting to GLTF converts it to m and radians, which is also the unit system used in MuJoCo.
+- [ ] Check if MuJoCo can operate in degrees.

 ## Miscellaneous
 UE Editor REPL code for frequently used debugging operations: